andrewwebber/couchbase-array/README.md

 In production the docker arguments simply change to use **--net="host"**
 - When a container starts it will rebalance of a master node
-- When a container stop it will failover/remove its self from the cluster
+- When a container stop it will gracefully failover from the cluster and issue a rebalance on exit

 Below is an example systemd service unit